langleyfoxall/laravel-nist-password-rules/README.md

 the following scenerios.

 * Register
-* Change Password
+* Change password, with old password
-* Reset Password
+* Reset password, without old password
 * Login

 See the code below for example usage syntax.